TooManyCooks/Assignments/README.md

 The starting number with the longest sequence is :
 8400511 with a length of 686.

-This assignment introduced concepts of optimisation, ie reusing data which has already been calculated, using this snippet of code.
+This assignment introduced concepts of optimisation, ie. reusing data which has already been calculated, using this snippet of code.

 ```java